What is the Best Non-Wood Decking Material?

 Another popular option that you can choose is composites.
 Despite what many people may think, composites are not pure plastic decking.
 Unlike PVC, composites use both wood and plastic fibres, much to their benefit.

 Like PVC, it provides superior protection from moisture damage.
 It is also resistant to mould, mildew, insect damage, and rotting.
 It also requires very little upkeep.
 It also doesn’t require yearly treatments, such as painting, sealing, and staining.
 Unlike vinyl decking, however, composite decking has better dimensional stability.
 While it still warps due to temperature, the wooden fibres embedded within the boards help it stay in shape.
 In most cases, composites are also slightly cheaper when compared to plastic decking.

 But as with any material, it has a few disadvantages as well.
 Like vinyl, it’s significantly more expensive than wood.
-In most cases, you also can’t paint a composite deck like a wooden one.
+In most cases, you also can’t paint a composite decking like a wooden one.
 And while it’s low-maintenance, you will still need to do some upkeep.
 However, when it comes to design and cost, it’s one of the, if not the, best non-wood decking materials you can choose.

 Aluminium Decking Materials